Table of Contents

 You don’t want to get stuck with a crappy rack you’ll have to replace

 Experienced lifters generally prefer more expensive, heavy duty racks, $500-$1000 or even more, with the extra security, stability and features they offer.
 It can lead you to believe that you’re risking your life by going with a cheaper rack.
 That really isn’t the case.
-If you’re careful with your choice, understand proper use of a rack, and understand any particular limitations of the rack you get, you could save some cash and be really happy with your choice of a starter rack that will do the job for your personal gym.
+If you’re careful with your choice, understand proper use of a rack, and understand any particular limitations of the rack you get, you could save some cash and be really happy with your choice of a basic rack that will do the job for your personal gym.

 Shortie Racks: I have not included any of the 6ft tall power racks out there, only ones that are a normal 7ft.
 The short ones are kind of a whole different thing.
 I have already written a post comparing some short power racks.